akka/akka/akka-docs/general/addressing.rst

 Creating Actors
 ^^^^^^^^^^^^^^^

-An actor system is typically started by creating actors above the guardian actor using the :meth:`ActorSystem.actorOf` method and then using :meth:`ActorContext.actorOf` from within the created actors to spawn the actor tree.
+An actor system is typically started by creating actors beneath the guardian actor using the :meth:`ActorSystem.actorOf` method and then using :meth:`ActorContext.actorOf` from within the created actors to spawn the actor tree.
 These methods return a reference to the newly created actor.
 Each actor